TapToCommunity/tapto/docs/tokens.md

 ## Amiibos

 Reading Amiibos is supported by TapTo.
 Internally they are NTAG215 tokens.
-They can't be written to, but their ID can be read and mapped to a custom action with TapTo.
+They can't be written to, but their UID can be read and [mapped to a custom action](mister.md#mappings-database) with TapTo.

-:exclamation: Link to nfc.csv configuration.

 ## Lego Dimensions

 Reading Lego Dimensions figurines is supported by TapTo.
 Internally they are NTAG213 tokens.
-They can't be written to, but their ID can be read and mapped to a custom action with TapTo.
+They can't be written to, but their UID can be read and [mapped to a custom action](mister.md#mappings-database) with TapTo.

-:exclamation: Link to nfc.csv configuration.